d3plus/d3plus-text/README.md

 * [stringify](#stringify) - Coerces value into a String.
 * [strip](#strip) - Removes all non ASCII characters from a string.
 * [textSplit](#textSplit) - Splits a given sentence into an array of words.
+* [textTruncate](#textTruncate) - Truncate a single word with ellipsis until if fits within the given width
 * [textWidth](#textWidth) - Given a text string, returns the predicted pixel width of the string when placed into DOM.
 * [textWrap](#textWrap) - Based on the defined styles and dimensions, breaks a string into an array of strings for each line of text.
 * [titleCase](#titleCase) - Capitalizes the first letter of each word in a phrase/sentence.